smikhalevski/doubter/README.md

 If you need a fallback value for a nested shape [consider using `catch`](#fallback-value).

 Use [`parseOrDefaultAsync`](https://smikhalevski.github.io/doubter/classes/doubter_core.Shape.html#parseOrDefaultAsync)
-with [async shapes.](#async-shapes) It has the same semantics and returns a promise.
+method with [async shapes.](#async-shapes) It has the same semantics and returns a promise.

 ### [`try`](https://smikhalevski.github.io/doubter/classes/doubter_core.Shape.html#try)